-- Fire extinguisher bottle bottoms can rust, allowing for leak and compromise.
+- Fire extinguisher bottle bottoms can rust, allowing for leaks and compromise.

-- Partial deployment can leave fire extinguisher hoses susceptible to clogging after time.
+- Partial deployment can leave fire extinguisher hoses susceptible to clogging over time.
 The extinguishing agent can remain in the hose and act as a plug.

 - Pressure loss often serves as a bi-product of partial deployment.

 - Seals and gaskets can disintegrate after long periods of non-use.

 - Fire extinguishers left in contact with harsh environmental elements can lose pressure and result in faulty mechanical use.